Ye Qiuyu

-Ye has won 13 doubles titles on the ITF Women's Circuit in her career.
+In her career, Ye has won one doubles title on WTA 125 tournaments and 22 doubles titles on the ITF Women's Circuit.
 On 30 April 2018, she reached her best singles ranking of world No. 480.
 On 20 November 2017, she peaked at No. 95 in the doubles rankings.

 Ye made her WTA Tour main-draw debut at the 2014 Shenzhen Open in the doubles draw, partnering with Yang Zhaoxuan.
 The pair lost their first-round match against third seeds Irina Buryachok and Oksana Kalashnikova.